TamberP/cowMachine/README.md

 ## TODO ##

-* Configurable delay between CPU cycles.
-(Blocks on multithreading.)
 * Interrupts
 * An assembler/compiler, because hand-assembling is a pain in the proverbial.
 * Less asploding on stack under/overflows.
 (Probably waiting on interrupts.)

-### Multithreading ###
+### Done ###

-Everything currently runs in a single thread, so user input is blocked by the currently-executing simulator cycle.
-At the very least, the UI and simulator should be separated.

-Considering the messy design, this is likely to take quite a while to unravel to make workable.
-(And will probably result in another almost-complete rewrite.)
+* Multithreading.  commit e32958a
+* Configurable delay between CPU cycles.
+(Blocks on multithreading.)
+Done: commit e32958a
+* Make single-step work again after multithreading splittage.
+Done: commit 342a5f9

 ### I/O ###